novopl/peltak/README.rst

 for all commands.
 There are a few that are well documented from a user standpoint but not enough examples to fully understand all commands without looking at the source code.
-The testing could be improved as well as now it's mostly manually tested by being used in almost all my private projects.
+The testing could be improved as well as now it's mostly manually tested by being used in almost all my private projects and all of their CIs.

 .. note::
     The CircleCI builds can be found